i-am-pluto/HabitForge/replit.md

 ## Overview

 This is a modern habit tracking web application built with React and TypeScript that helps users build and maintain positive habits through visual feedback and mathematical progress tracking.
 The application uses a unique mathematical formula to calculate habit strength based on successful completions (x1) versus missed days (x2), displaying progress through interactive graphs and calendars.
 Users can track multiple habits across different categories, view their formation progress, and get insights into their habit-building journey.
+The app now uses MongoDB Atlas for persistent storage that survives auto-scale environments and is easily deployable on Vercel.

 ## User Preferences